Winchester Mystery House Opening September 12th

 Journey Through the Beautiful & Bizarre Winchester Mystery House

-Construction lasted for thirty-eight years on the Winchester Mystery House, one of North America’s most unusual and eccentric homes located in San Jose, California.
+Construction lasted for thirty-six years on the Winchester Mystery House, one of North America’s most unusual and eccentric homes located in the heart of San Jose, California.
 Through the 160-room labyrinth-style mansion built by Sarah Pardee Winchester, there are many beautiful and extraordinary examples of the Queen-Anne Victorian Style architecture.

 Everything Old is New Again